laffo16/SQL-Server-Database-Tuner/README.md

   - Propose Top-10 low-risk opportunities.
   - Drill into specific slices with clear "Source" and "Why" notes.

-Think of this script as an **evidence pack generator**.
+Think of this script as an **evidence pack generator for SQL Server performance tuning**.
 A strong LLM can then read that evidence and explain trade-offs, rather than you or the tool hard-coding every rule.

 ## 3. Requirements